ChiyoYuki/note/docs/Number_Theory/2.typ

 === Def 2.1

-An integral $p > 1$ is said to be prime iff. the only positive divisors of
+An integer $p > 1$ is said to be prime iff. the only positive divisors of
 $p$ are $1$ and $p$ itself.

 It is easy to see that an integer $n$ is composite iff it is divisible by some